California American Water

 Proposed Settlement & Litigated Issues

-- Capture any costs imposed by Placer County Water Agency as a result of the new purchased water agreement in a new memorandum account in the Sacramento District.
+- Denies Cal Am’s request to capture any costs in a new memorandum account that are imposed by Placer County Water Agency as a result of the new purchased water agreement in the Sacramento District.

 ORA Policy Position

 ORA supports the Settlement because it allows Cal Am to operate its system safely and reliably, yet appropriately reduces cost.
 ORA’s analysis of Cal Am’s original request found that Cal Am over-estimated its needs in these key areas:

 - Revenues: ORA used 5-years of recorded consumption data, compared with Cal Am’s 3 years, and found that given Cal Am’s revenues from proposed fees and higher water consumption that forecasted revenue should be 5% higher than the utility estimates.

 - General Office Expenses: ORA finds that this expense should be 19% lower than Cal Am’s estimate, given that the utility’s legal and administrative forecasts are more than double the average of other comparable water utilities.

 - District Operating Expenses: ORA removed duplicative multipliers which inflated Cal Am’s estimates.